TurtleARM/CryptoLayering/README.md

 Notes:
 - Keep the executable and its config file in the same directory.
 - Values in square brackets are the default ones.
-- Support for more platforms is coming soon
+- Support for more platforms is coming soon.

 **Donations**
 ---